 Foreign Banking and Financing Limitations.
 U.S. officials, including Undersecretary of State Burns and Undersecretary of the Treasury Stuart Levey, say that they are having substantial success in separate unilateral effort to persuade European governments and companies to stop financing commerce with Iran.
-Treasury and State Departments officials say they have, as of November 2007, persuaded a total of 40 banks not to provide financing for exports to Iran or to process dollar transactions for Iranian banks.
-Among those pulling out of Iran are UBS and Credit Suisse (Switzerland), HSBC (Britain), Germany's Commerzbank A.G and Deutsche Bank AG, and three large Japanese banks.
-One press report says that even Kuwaiti banks have stopped conducting transactions with Iranian accounts, 59 and South Korean banks are considering U.S. entreaties to stop dealing with Iran.
-The restrictions on financing are, according to Iranian and outside observers, making it more difficult to fund energy industry and other projects in Iran.
-Undersecretary of State Burns and Undersecretary of the Treasury Levey testified on March 21, 2007, that "many leading foreign banks...[have concluded] that they simply did not wish to be a banker for a regime that deliberately conceals the nature of its illicit business."
-The results are due not only to U.S. diplomacy but also to U.S. presentations of the financial risk posed by providing credit to Iran.
+Then Under Secretary of State Burns and Under Secretary of the Treasury Levey testified on March 21, 2007, that "many leading foreign banks ... [have concluded] that they simply did not wish to be a banker for a regime that deliberately conceals the nature of its illicit business."
+Treasury and State Departments officials, as recently as April 17, 2008 testimony before the House Foreign Affairs Committee, say they have persuaded at least 40 banks not to provide financing for exports to Iran or to process dollar transactions for Iranian banks.
+Among those pulling out of Iran are UBS and Credit Suisse (Switzerland), HSBC (Britain), Germany's Commerzbank A.G and Deutsche Bank AG.

+In an attempt to prevent Iran's use of non-European banks to circumvent these pullouts, U.S. pressure has reportedly convinced Kuwaiti banks to stop transactions with Iranian accounts, and South Korean banks are considering doing the same.
+The restrictions on financing are, according to Iranian and outside observers, making it more difficult to fund energy industry and other projects in Iran, and particularly hurting small Iranian businesses who have to pay new fees and premiums in order to collect on accounts earned by outside trade.
+The results are due also to U.S. presentations of the financial risk posed by providing credit to Iran.
 The Organization for Economic Cooperation and Development (OECD) in 2006 raised the financial risk rating for Iran.

+&lt;sup>58 Mufson, Steven and Robin Wright.
+"Iran Adapts to Economic Pressure."
+Washington Post, October 29, 2007.

 Some of these moves by European banks have come about by U.S. pressure.
 In 2004, the Treasury Department fined UBS \$100 million for the unauthorized movement of U.S. dollars to Iran and other sanctioned countries, and on December 20, 2005, the Treasury Department fined Dutch bank ABN Amro \$80 million for failing to fully report the processing of financial transactions involving Iran's Bank Melli (and another bank partially owned by Libya).
 On September 8, 2006, the Treasury Department said it would bar U.S. banks from handling any indirect transactions ("U-turn transactions, meaning transactions with non-Iranian foreign banks that are handling transactions on behalf of an Iranian bank) with Iran's Bank Saderat (see above), which the Administration accuses of providing funds to Hezbollah.
 Bank Sepah is subject to asset freezes and transactions limitations as a result of their naming as sanctionable entities under Resolution 1737 and 1747.
+The Treasury Department reportedly is considering similar sanctions against Bank Markazi (Central Bank) which, according to a February 25, 2008 Wall Street Journal story, is helping other Iranian banks circumvent the U.S. and U.N. banking pressure.